jundalisay/sp/content/en/research/indian/kundalini/section-1/chapter-14b.md

 What we are discussing here is not patriarchal society versus matriarchal society, but tantra, particularly left hand tantra.

-Path of yogis not bhogis
+### Path of yogis not bhogis

-In tantra, the practice of maithuna is said to be the easiest way to awaken sushumna, because it involves an act which most people are already accustomed to.
+In tantra, the practice of maithuna the easiest way to awaken sushumna, because it involves an act which most people are already accustomed to.

 But, frankly speaking, very few are prepared for this path.

 Ordinary sexual interaction is not maithuna.

 The physical act may be the same, but the background is totally different.

 In the relationship between husband and wife, for example, there is dependency and ownership, but in tantra each partner is independent, one unto himself.
 Another difficult thing in tantric sadhana is cultivating the attitude of passionlessness.
 The man has to virtually become brahmacharya in order to free the mind and emotions of sexual thoughts and passion which normally arise in the presence of a woman.

 Both partners must be absolutely purified and controlled internally and externally before they practise maithuna.
 This is hard for the ordinary person to comprehend because for most people, sexual interaction is the result of passion and physical or emotional attraction, either for progeny or pleasure.

 It is only when you are purified that these instinctive urges are absent.
 This is why, according to tradition, the path of dakshina marga must be followed for many years before the path of vama marga can be entered.
 Then the interaction of maithuna does not take place for physical gratification.